stalwartlabs/website/docs/get-started.md

 :::

-## Supported blob stores

-The blob store is where email messages and other data such as Sieve scripts are stored.
-Unless you opt for the SMTP-only version, a blob storage backend has to be selected.
+## Choosing an authentication backend

+A database or directory server is required for authentication, validating local accounts, and obtaining account-related information such as names, group membership or disk quotas.
 Available options are:

-- **Local Storage**: Store blobs and messages locally.
-Email messages are stored using the Maildir format.
-- **S3-Compatible Distributed Storage**: Store blobs and messages on an S3-compatible server, including Amazon S3, Google Cloud, or MinIO.

-## Supported authentication backends

-A database or directory server is required for authentication, validating local accounts, and obtaining account-related information such as names or disk quotas.
-Available options are:
+- **Internal**: An internal directory that is automatically created and managed by Stalwart Mail server.
+It uses the same database backend as the data store.
 - **LDAP**: LDAP servers, including OpenLDAP and Active Directory.
-- **SQL**: SQL databases, including MySQL, PostgreSQL and SQLite.
+- **SQL**: SQL databases, including PostgreSQL, MySQL and SQLite.

-:::tip Tip
+:::tip Note

-In the event that you don't have an existing directory server or authentication database, the installation script can automatically create an SQLite authentication database for you.
+- When the internal directory is used, Stalwart Mail Server manages all user-related data within its own system.
+In this setup, all account management tasks, such as creating new user accounts, updating passwords, and setting quotas, are performed directly within Stalwart Mail Server.
+- When an external LDAP or SQL directory is utilized, all user account management must be performed within that external system.
+Stalwart Mail Server will rely on this external directory for authentication and user information but will not have the ability to directly modify user details.

 :::